-I first came to CSULA as a freshman majoring in Computer Science and Mathematics back in 1998.
-After I graduated from CSULA, I decided to pursue my Ph.D. at University of California, Santa Barbara.
+I first came to CSULA as a freshman majoring in Computer Science and Mathematics.
+After I earned my B.S. and M.S. from CSULA, I decided to pursue my Ph.D. at University of California, Santa Barbara.
 While doing my graduate study, I became hooked on Mathematical Biology and in particular Computational Biomodeling as it combines applied math, computer science, and my lifelong interest in biology.
-I completed my dissertation in Spring 2009 and I am happy to come back to CSULA to work with the students and faculty here.
+I am happy to come back to CSULA to work with the students and faculty here.

 - Mathematical Biology